dstrohmaier/dstrohmaier.github.io/_posts/2019-05-23-parsing-hegel.markdown

 <img src="https://raw.githubusercontent.com/dstrohmaier/parsinghegel/master/data/box_first_sent.svg?sanitize=true">

 Despite the intuitive character of the boxes, it is not exactly easy to make sense of the jumble.
-Boxer seems to have produced to less than complete parses, hence the repetition of certain elements (e.g. "contemporary treatise"), but I am honestly impressed that I got anything at all.
+Boxer seems to have produced less than complete parses, hence the repetition of certain elements (e.g. "contemporary treatise"), but I am honestly impressed that I got anything at all.
 In fact, Boxer did not present a parse when offered the third sentence:

 "For whatever might appropriately be said about philosophy in a preface - say a historical statement of the main drift and the point of view, the general content and results, a string of random assertions and assurances about truth - none of this can be accepted as the way in which to expound philosophical truth. "